 Another highly rated measure to curb misrepresentation is to require investment proposals with information that is verifiable by headquarters (68.8%) (see Stein, 2002).
 Such hard, easy-to-verify information is important because headquarters can then audit investment proposals to discover the true productivities of capital (Harris and Raviv, 1996 and 1998).
-Interestingly, firms find this measure relatively more important if they report high agency problems (76.7% vs. 63.8%).
+Interestingly, firms find this measure relatively more important if they report high agency problems (76.7% vs. 63.8%), which suggests that requiring verifiable information is particularly effective at inducing truthful reporting when division managers' preferences to follow personal agendas are strong.

 We also examine whether firms use inflated hurdle rates to correct for the misrepresentation of private information.
 This argument is related to the literature on capital rationing.
 Firms trade off foregone profits of marginally profitable projects with the costs of eliciting private information (informational rents) that must be paid to divisional managers (Antle and Eppen, 1985; Antle and Fellingham, 1997).
 More than half (53.2%) of executives use inflated hurdle rates in excess of the "true" cost of capital to avoid misrepresentation of private information.
-Large firms find this measure relatively more important (64.6% vs. 36.4%).
+Large, hierarchically more complex firms find this "rule-based" measure relatively more important (64.6% vs. 36.4%), which perhaps indicates that a simple, universal rule is relatively less costly for these firms to counteract misrepresentation of information than more complex procedures that require, e.g., case-by-case assessments.

 Other methods of eliminating managers' misrepresentation of private information include ex post control mechanisms such as institutionalized post-investment audits.
 Ex post information production may be less costly than capital rationing to mitigate ex ante information problems (Antle and Eppen, 1985).
 Our results indicate that post-audits of investment projects are less common than intuition may suggest.
 Only 44% of firms report using post-audits to motivate truthful representations.
-The result is interesting because previous research indicates that post-audits can outperform other mechanisms at inducing truth-telling (Magee, 1980 for an analytical approach; Chow, Hwang, and Liao, 2000 in an experimental setting).
-One possible explanation for this reluctance to employ post-audits is that firms are frequently unwilling to abandon capital projects (Jensen, 1993), for instance, because of top managers' career concerns (Kanodia, Bushman, and Dickhaut, 1989; Staw, 1976).
-Interestingly, the auditing of capital projects is significantly more important for firms with many lines of business (62.0% vs. 28.8%).
+The result is interesting because previous research indicates that post-audits can outperform other mechanisms at inducing truth-telling